great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/deploy_gx_agent.md

 - You have a [GX Cloud account](https://greatexpectations.io/cloud).

-## Self-hosted and org-hosted deployments

-To try GX Cloud, you use a [self-hosted deployment](./about_gx#self-hosted-deployment-pattern) to run the GX Agent with Docker, connect the GX Agent to your target Data Sources, and use the GX Cloud web UI to define your Data Assets, create Expectations, and run Validations.
-A self-hosted deployment is recommended when you want to test GX Cloud features and functionality, and it differs from the recommended [org-hosted deployment](./about_gx.md#org-hosted-deployment-pattern), in which the GX Agent runs in your organization's deployment environment.

 ## Get your access token and organization ID

 You need your access token and organization ID to deploy the GX Agent.
 Access tokens shouldn't be committed to version control software.